FeatureBaseDB/featurebase-docs/docs/tools/fbsql/fbsql-install.md

 fbsql is provided as a tool for anyone who downloads the FeatureBase source code from GitHub.

 The application will run natively on any Linux or MacOS operating system.
-For Windows machines, the system can be setup and run on a Linux virtual machine.
+For Windows machines, the system can be installed and run on a Linux virtual machine.

 ## Before you begin